CSB5/CaDRReS-Sc/README.md

 ## Notes

-This repository is a new implementation of a recommender system for predicting moto- and combinatorial therapy response based on single-cell RNA-Seq data.
+This repository is a new implementation of a recommender system for predicting moto- and combinatorial therapy response based on scRNA-Seq data.
 The model relies on a novel objective function, resulting in a more robust prediction on unseen samples.
 CaDRReS-Sc is based on *TensorFlow v1.14*, allowing users to select optimizer, alternative objective functions, and reduce model training time.

 Our CaDRReS-Sc manuscript is under review.